 Note from Michael: This profile is part of The A.CRE Undergraduate Real Estate Series highlighting some of the top undergraduate programs with robust opportunities to study and secure work in commercial real estate.
 Each profile has been written by a current or former student of the program and is written from their unique perspective on the school and its real estate offerings.
-A huge thanks to David Martin for taking the time to write this profile of Texas Tech.
+A huge thanks to David Martin and Roque Alaniz for taking the time to write this profile of Texas Tech.

 Growing up in Corpus Christi, Texas I had little exposure to real estate until I became interested through books and the internet during high school.
 My first exposure to real estate was the writings of Robert Kiyosaki and John L. Bowman.
 I began to seriously pursue the industry through my finance education and the real estate program available at Texas Tech University at this time.